-This research was funded by a grant from the Michigan Retirement Research Center, which is in turn supported by the Social Security Administration.
+The research reported herein was performed pursuant to a grant from the U.S. Social Security Administration (SSA) to the Michigan Retirement Research Center (MRRC).
+The opinions and conclusions are solely those of the authors and should not be construed as representing the opinions or policy of SSA or any agency of the Federal Government or of either the CRR or MRRC.
 Some closely related research was also supported by the Center for the Economics and Demography of Aging at U.C.
 Berkeley, which is supported by the National Institutes of Health.